AnnleeFores/vid-sync/README.md

 **Vid Sync** is a fully functional video chat platform that includes peer-to-peer video and audio calls as well as text chat. its built based on the WebRTC (Web Real-Time Communications) protocol.
 WebRTC is an open-source protocol that lets you build applications that work on peer to peer connection.
 More about WebRTC can be found here: [https://webrtc.org/](https://webrtc.org/)

 In this project, I used Agora RTC SDK, which is an abstraction layer over WebRTC that, in exchange for money, reduces the complexity of building a WebRTC project.
-For this project, I chose Agora's free version, which includes 10000 minutes of Voice Call, Video Call, and Interactive Live Streaming.
+I chose Agora's free version, which includes 10000 minutes of Voice Call, Video Call, and Interactive Live Streaming.
 More about Agora: [https://www.agora.io/en/](https://www.agora.io/en/)

 ## Working

 Vid Sync application handles the video and audio call with Agora RTC.
 Text Chat is implemented using the Django server, a database, and some ajax.

 The website consists primarily of two HTML pages: one for logging users into the room and another for displaying the video call and chat controls.
 By providing a room name and a user name, users can join or create a chat room.
-Other users can join this room by using the same room name.
+Other users can join this room using the same room name.
 When a user joins the website, the website requests access to the camera and microphone feeds, and when the user agrees, the user feed is activated.
 To control these two feeds, there is also a camera and mic button.
 As new users join, the video feed will automatically adjust to accommodate them.
 The chat button opens the chat windows, where users can text chat.
 The close button terminates the user's call.
 If everyone leaves the room, the room is deleted.

 ## What’s contained in each part